jflorian/doubledog-systemd/README.md

 See `DirectoryMode=` in systemd.mount(5).
 Directories of mount points (and any parent directories) are automatically created if needed using this mode.
 The default is `undef` meaning this optional setting is omitted from the unit file, which results in a systemd default of `0755`.

 ##### `mnt_options`
 See `Options=` in systemd.mount(5).
 Mount options to use when mounting.
-This may be passed as either as a single string or an array of such.
+Must match the [Systemd::Unitlist](#systemdunitlist-data-type) data type.
 The default is `undef` meaning this optional setting is omitted from the unit file.

 ##### `mnt_requires`
 See `Requires=` in systemd.unit(5).
 Configures requirement dependencies on other systemd units.
-This may be passed as either as a single string or an array of such.
+Must match the [Systemd::Unitlist](#systemdunitlist-data-type) data type.
 The default is `undef` meaning this setting is omitted from the unit file.

 Note that if it makes sense to have systemd make this mount require some other unit, you likely want to do the same via Puppet's "require" meta-parameter.
 It's your responsibility to ensure they agree.